-Students enrolled in Interstate Languages, including Collaborative Curriculum and Assessment Framework for Languages (CCAFL), will sit examinations developed and organised by other states (see http://senior-secondary.scsa.wa.edu.au/syllabus-and-supportmaterials/languages/interstate-languages).
-Due to the timetabling of the Interstate Language written examinations, students are only able to enrol in one of these languages.
+Students enrolled in an interstate language, including Collaborative Curriculum and Assessment Framework for Languages (CCAFL), will sit examinations developed and organised by other states (see http://senior-secondary.scsa.wa.edu.au/syllabus-and-supportmaterials/languages/interstate-languages).
+Due to the timetabling of interstate language written examinations, students are only able to enrol in only one of these language examinations.